Build-Week-Donor-Management-Bountiful/Backend/README.md

 {
-    "id": id of the user you updated (you cannot change a user's id) "username": if you changed the username, this will be here }
+    "id": id of the user you updated (you cannot change a user's id) "username": if you changed the username, this will be here "token": A brand new token containing information about the user, please update the token in localStorage with this information.
+}

 ### Remove a User from the Database (DELETE Request)